insaurabh/wpcli/README.md

 # wpcli
 Useful wp cli commands for every WordPress Developer.
-This repo will contain all the useful commands that help WordPress developer to speed up the development process.
+This repo will contain all the useful commands that help WordPress developer to speed up the development process.For complete list please refer official wp-cli documentation.

-# How to install wpcli
+# How to install wpcli :question:

 ```
 # With Phar file
 curl -O https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar
 #and
 php wp-cli.phar --info
 #and
 chmod +x wp-cli.phar